Wordbe/CPU_Scheduler/README.md

 # CPU_Scheduler
 CPU Scheduling Simulation, and Evaluation

-12 kinds of CPU schedulings are included
+12 kinds of CPU schedulings are included.

    usage: